Default-COA-headshot-AU-Auburn-University-Logo-Alabama-bluebg-Press-Backdrop-Redcarpet-Interview-Step-n-Repeat-bg-sm-horz

 REVIEW CRITERIA

-To be awarded the Study Abroad Fellowship, you must be a student majoring in the College of Agriculture or biosystems engineering.
-Participating in study abroad programs developed and led by faculty members of Auburn University.
-Preference will be given to students going on a College of Agriculture faculty-led experience.
-Students must be receiving course credit for the study abroad trip, a course approval form from the Auburn Study Abroad Office will be required for disbursement.
+In addition to the “Student Requirements” outlined above, eligibility for the Study Abroad Fellowship is limited to students majoring in the College of Agriculture or Biosystems Engineering who are participating in study abroad programs developed and led by Auburn University faculty.
+Preference will be given to students enrolled in a College of Agriculture faculty-led experience and to those with a higher cumulative GPA.
+To receive funding, students must earn academic credit for their study abroad trip (except for the Orr Trip), and a course approval form from the Auburn Study Abroad Office will be required prior to disbursement.

 FELLOWSHIP AWARDS